Commands

 • perf (alias: metrics) returns a session-scoped metrics JSON blob.

-• Sampling method: elapsed wall-clock time around each open command dispatch for the active session app target.
+• startup is sampled from open-command-roundtrip: elapsed wall-clock time around each open command dispatch for the active session app target.

-• Platform support for current startup sampling: iOS simulator, iOS physical device, Android emulator/device.
+• startup: iOS simulator, iOS physical device, Android emulator/device

 • If no startup sample exists yet for the session, run open <app|url> first and retry perf.